 Case, Wallet, or Sleeve

-Apple also built its magnetic charging tech into official iPhone 12 cases.
+Apple also built its magnetic tech into official iPhone 12 cases.
 The charging accessories snap onto the cases, much as they would snap onto a case-less iPhone 12 handset.

 The MagSafe magnets are strong enough to hold the weight of the iPhone aloft, even the iPhone 12 Pro Max.
 However, the magnets aren't so strong that they would prevent easy attachment and removal of accessories.